Rawleenc/ArchCraftsman/README.md

 All other partitions will be formatted in the format you want.

 If you choose to not create a Swap partition, you will be proposed a swapfile of the size you want, called swapfile.
 It will be created and placed at the base of the Root partition.
 If you specify 0 for the swapfile size, no swap will be created.

+## Encryption

+ArchCraftsman is able to encrypt any partitions you want using dm-crypt + LUKS on partitions.
+CF. [LUKS on a partition](https://wiki.archlinux.org/title/Dm-crypt/Encrypting_an_entire_system#LUKS_on_a_partition).

+If you choose to encrypt the root partition, then you'll need to have a /boot separated partition in order to be able to boot the system.
+During the format step, cryptsetup will be used leading to prompts asking you to enter a password for each partition you want to encrypt.
+These passwords will be asked to you during the boot to unlock your system.

+During boot time, encrypted root partition will be unlocked by the kernel and all other encrypted partitions will be unlocked by systemd.

 ## Configuration file